taicheukkin/london-bike-sharing-shares/README.md

 ![image](https://github.com/user-attachments/assets/52b5581e-4169-48b0-b826-9585b3831c54)

 It is found that the higher the average bike sharing, the larger the actual temperature group.
-However,actual temperature (bins)(8.80-12.39) is the highest frequency, but actual temperature (bins)(16.00-19.59) contributing the largest bike sharing shares among other groups thoughtout 2 years.
+However,actual temperature (bins)(8.80-12.39) contributed the highest frequency, but actual temperature (bins)(16.00-19.59) contributed the largest bike sharing shares among other groups thoughtout 2 years.

 figure 5.3
 ![image](https://github.com/user-attachments/assets/0624dbb2-0d4c-4806-afd0-5b0696b70da7)

 The pie chart show distribution of total bike sharing shares in percieved_temperature difference（actual temperature-percieved temperature).
-0 temperature difference (green legend(71.45&))demonstrated has occupied majority of total bike sharing shares among others.
+0 temperature difference (green legend(71.45&))demonstrated it comprised majority of total bike sharing shares among others.

-In view of this, the column "optimal temperature"(0 temperature difference) and measure "Count of optimal temperature is created for investigate the trend of optimal temperature.
+In view of this, the column "optimal temperature"(0 temperature difference) and measure "Count of optimal temperature was created for investigate the trend of optimal temperature.
 The dax function is written below.

 figure 5.4
 ![image](https://github.com/user-attachments/assets/b6bf92d3-1a1d-4745-81e7-f7fde49cc6e3)